 - Feed concentrates or green fodder to the cows to persuade them to keep standing and lower the chances of catching any infection.

 - The teats of the cows must regularly be examined to check any damage caused by milking machine or infections.
-You may apply an appropriate lubricant in case of minor injury.
+You may apply an appropriate lubricant in case of a minor injury.
 Consider seeking veterinarian diagnosis for severe damage.

 - Cows with clinical mastitis must be treated with antibiotics, provided they’re not allergic or sensitive to the prescribed antibiotics by the vet.
 Use single-dose tubes rather than multiple to prevent contamination.
 A suitable milk-removal period must be effected after the treatment.

-- Record all the cases of mastitis using dairy farm record keeping software.
+- Record all the cases of mastitis using dairy farm record keeping software

 What practices do you follow at your dairy farm to curb mastitis?
 Or you’re looking for a dairy farm management software to help you monitor your cows?
 Subscribe to our blog to gain more information or contact us today to learn more about our products!